-Very few sales professionals stay with one or even two companies throughout their career.
-According to the Bureau of Labor Statistics, people change jobs an average of 12 times in their lifetime, staying for just four years at each.
+Very few sales professionals stay with one or even two companies throughout their career, let alone in the same sales position.
+According to the Bureau of Labor Statistics, people change jobs an average of 12 times in their lifetime.
+That means staying for just four years at each one.
 In sales, the average tenure is even shorter – between 14 and 30 months.

-There are many different reasons why a salesperson will consider a new opportunity:
+There are many different reasons why a rep will consider a new sales position:

 - Change in leadership